feststelltaste/awesome-legacy-systems/readme.md

 ## Talks

 - [Eric Evans @ Øredev 2015: Strategic Design](https://www.feststelltaste.de/should-i-rewrite-or-reengineer-a-software-system/) - Eric Evans shares his view towards a more business-driven approach to rewrites (links to a blog post because video is not public yet).
+- [Michael Feathers @ QCon 2017: Strategic Code Deletion](https://www.infoq.com/presentations/remove-unneeded-code/) - "Michael Feathers describes techniques that generate more certainty around assessments of feature liveness, and strategies that can be used to remove code that does not have high value" (taken from the description).
 - [Jesse Toth @ RubyConf 2014: Easy rewrites with ruby and science!](https://www.youtube.com/watch?v=kgDqUHWVw4A) - a story told about rewriting the permission system at GitHub, a big, mission-critical part of github.com.